ben-grande/qusal/salt/sys-audio/README.md

 speaker, normal operation to attach the device to the same or any other qube will fail.
 To be able to use the device again:

-- Restart the audio server `disp-sys-audio`;
+- Restart the AudioVM `disp-sys-audio`;
 - Restart the audio client; and
-- Attach the device to the audio client;
+- Attach the device to the audio client.

-### How to use devices
+### How to use USB devices

-Bluetooth and Camera are normally integrated in laptops, but they still are USB devices internally.
-They will be held by `(disp-)sys-usb` or `(disp-)sys-net`, else `dom0`.

-Built-in microphones on the other hand, are directly attached to `dom0`.

-To use these devices, you have to attach them to their respective qubes:

-- audio server: Bluetooth; and
-- audio client: cameras, speakers, microphones.
+Please refer to the [sys-usb formula instructions](../sys-usb/README.md).

 ### How to use Bluetooth